 Norway rats have many names, including sewer rat, brown rat, street rat, common rat, water rat, Parisian rat, Norwegian rat, wharf rat, and Hanover rat.
-They are muroids, a very broad group of animals that includes rats, mice, hamsters, voles, and gerbils.
-They are omnivorous and opportunistic, consuming any wild or human food available.
-This makes them common in places with human garbage, such as garages.
-Their life expectancy averages to about one year.
+They are muroids, a broad group of animals that includes rats, mice, hamsters, voles, and gerbils.
+They are omnivorous and opportunistic, consuming any wild or human food available; this makes them prevalent in places with human garbage, such as garages.
+Their life expectancy is roughly about one year.
 They can weigh up to just over one pound but are usually much smaller and lighter.

 Image via Flickr by jans canon

 Norway rats are a large species, with adults reaching 16 inches from the nose to the end of the tail.
-Their bodies are fairly broad, though not as thick as some rat species.
+Their body is relatively broad, though not as thick as some rat species.
 Their tails are mostly hairless and have a scaly texture.
 Like all rats, they have small eyes and ears compared to mice, but their nose is medium size.
-Their fur has many variations, from different shades of gray to light or dark brown.
+Their fur has many color variations, from different shades of gray to light or dark brown.

-Believed to have originated in China, Norway rats are extremely prolific and thrive on all continents excluding Antarctica.
+Believed to have originated in China, Norway rats are incredibly prolific and thrive on all continents, excluding Antarctica.
 It is the dominant rat in Europe and most of North America, particularly in urban areas.

 Norway rats have a strong preference for living underground, hence their association with sewers.
-In the wild, they will often dig underground burrows.
+In the wild, they will often dig underground tunnels.
 However, they can also live just about anywhere that humans live.
 They are especially fond of wet, dark, and low areas such as basements, slaughterhouses, docks, and cellars.
-Lower floors of homes or multi-story apartments are the most likely places to find Norway rats, although they are known to climb to higher places occasionally.
+Lower floors of homes or multi-story apartments are the most likely places to find Norway rats, although they are also known to climb to higher places.

 For the most part, Norway rats are nocturnal.
 They are also homebodies, choosing a place to live and only traveling about 20 to 30 feet away from that location in search of food and water.

 While Norway rats are not the main cause of disasters associated with rats, such as the bubonic plague, all rats have the potential to spread disease and are a sign of unsanitary conditions.
-The other and more pressing issue with a Norway rat infestation, however, is home damage through chewing.
-Rats can gnaw on all sorts of objects, including walls, wooden beams or paneling, electric wires, and even metal pipes.
+Another more pressing issue with a Norway rat infestation is the damage that is caused to homes by chewing; rats can gnaw on all sorts of objects, including walls, wooden beams or paneling, electric wires and cables, and even metal pipes.
 Over time, this can cause serious damage or interfere with home systems.

 Dealing with Norway rats comes down to the following:

 The occasional rat that wanders into your home can often be dealt with through these strategies.
-However, if you missed the presence of Norway rats until they bred into a large population, professional pest control measures should be taken immediately.
-If you've seen multiple rats in a short span of time, contact Bulwark and let professionals diagnose the exact species and the best solution.
+However, if you’re dealing with a large population of Norway rats, professional pest control measures should be taken immediately.
+If you’ve seen multiple rats in a short span of time, contact Bulwark and let professionals diagnose the exact species and the best solution.

-Females give birth to litters of about eight pups on average.
-Despite the rodent's short lifespan, a female's pregnancy is short, so one female could have multiple litters throughout her life.
+Females, on average, give birth to litters of about eight pups.
+Despite the rodent’s short lifespan, a female’s pregnancy is short, so one female could have multiple litters throughout her life.

-While Norway rats themselves are wild animals, it is true that humans have bred them into distinct species over time.
+While Norway rats themselves are wild animals, humans have indeed bred them into distinct species over time.
 Through selective breeding, humans created the fancy rat, a pet species with more distinctive fur patterns and the most common pet rat.
 Humans also bred Norway rats to create white rats, the most commonly used organism for laboratory experiments.

-People might assume that rats chew on things simply because they believe them to be food, although in reality, they are more intelligent than that.
-Actually, rats gnaw on objects to control the growth of their teeth.
-By nature, a rat's teeth will grow constantly and could eventually interfere with eating if they grow too large.
+People might assume that rats chew on things simply because they believe it to be food, although, in reality, they are more intelligent than that.
+Rats gnaw on objects to control the growth of their teeth.
+In nature, a rat’s teeth will continuously grow and could eventually interfere with eating if they become too large.
 By regularly chewing on hard objects, rats can wear their teeth down and keep this growth in check.